petergregg/Content/Blog/Articles/Structured logging with Serilog and Seq and Event Viewing with Elasticsearch Logstash Grafana and Opserver in Docker.md

 ---
-title: Structured logging with Serilog and Seq and Event Viewing with Elasticsearch Logstash Grafana and Opserver in Docker
+title: Structured logging with Serilog and Seq and Event Viewing with Elasticsearch, Logstash, Grafana and Opserver in Docker
 author: Peter Gregg
-description: Structured logging with Serilog and Seq and Event Viewing with Elasticsearch Logstash Grafana and Opserver in Docker
+description: Structured logging to a dotnet core Web API project using Serilog and Seq and Event Viewing with Elasticsearch, Logstash, Grafana and Opserver in Docker
 image: https://dummyimage.com/800x600/000/fff&text=placeholder
 thumbnail: https://dummyimage.com/200x200/000/fff&text=placeholder
 type: article